Want to stay informed about what’s happening with your City? We offer

 online or in person.
 Full information is available at

 As the city continues to grow, many of our new residents are opting to buy homes in new subdivisions.
-If you’ve just bought a home in a subdivision, learn about who manages what in the Homeowners and Residents: New Residential Subdivision FAQs document.
+If you’ve just bought a home in a subdivision, learn about who manages what in

 Paid parking in downtown Barrie is enforced 9am–5pm on weekdays; three parking pass options are available.
 In specific waterfront areas, paid parking is enforced 24/7/365 for non-residents and is free for residents who display a Resident Parking Pass.
 More details are available via